 I will remember the day divided by moments, too rich with experience to remember it as one entity.
 The discarded posters stacked in front of the National Gallery at the end of the day.
 The Capital Building still decorated for the inauguration framed by the multi-colored spectacle of marchers, the simple red white and blue flanked by the neons and sparkles of the crowd.
 I left suspended in history.
 I hope I’m ready for what comes now.

 My father is easily the most brilliant man I know.
 I can ask him about anything, from explaining how angular momentum works to the most recent updates about our state legislation, and I can guarantee you that my father will have a well-articulated, detailed answer waiting for me off-hand.
-We have particularly good conversations on our car rides, and though it’s hard to remember all of them, I remember one particular conversation, a little over a year ago, around the time when Donald Trump first announced that he would be running for president.
+We have particularly good conversations on our car rides, and though it’s hard to remember all of them, I remember one particular conversation, a little over a year ago, around the time when Donald Drumpf first announced that he would be running for president.

 I brought up the topic, and we laughed about it.
 It was just ridiculous, like the idea of Vermin Supreme or Kanye West running for president.
 I was convinced it was a publicity stunt, a joke.
 Even then, I asked my dad to make sure, “He doesn’t have a chance, though, right?”